knudhansen/rpi/scripts/README_IMPROVEMENTS.md

 * DONE -- Update the entry README.md.
 Maybe split the scripts/README.md into a README per section to make it easier to find information...
 * DONE -- add function to list the videos on host and raspberry pi
 * DROPPED -- use tool to create a proper rpi server (like numbat does).
 This is dropped for now as it would add a lot of code to maintain without much value.
+* DROPPED -- make the calls from host to rpi a bit less stupid: i.e. use FUNCNAME instead of duplicating it in ssh.
+More hastle and untransparency than benifit
+* DROPPED -- maybe make the functions work on rpi as on remote host...
+Or is it too much abstraction?
+Not really needed